A Brownian particle in a microscopic periodic potential: Introduction

-In the other direction, we may consider derivations of the Ornstein-Uhlenbeck process from models which are ``more microscopic".
-These relatively microscopic descriptions may merely be more complicated stochastic models for the test particle (such as a Boltzmann or linear Boltzmann equation), or, more fundamentally, a reduced dynamics for the test particle starting from a full microscopic model which includes the evolution of the degrees of freedom for the gas.
-The stochastic model in the former case should be regarded as an intermediary picture between the Ornstein-Uhlenbeck and the Hamiltonian dynamics arising in some limit (see~\cite{Spohn} for a discussion of the low density limit).
+In the other direction, we may consider derivations of the Ornstein-Uhlenbeck process from models that are ``more microscopic".
+These relatively microscopic descriptions may merely be more complicated stochastic models for the test particle such as a linear Boltzmann equation, or more fundamentally, a reduced dynamics for the test particle beginning from a full microscopic model that includes the evolution of the degrees of freedom for the gas.
+The stochastic model in the former case should be regarded as an intermediary picture between the Ornstein-Uhlenbeck and the Hamiltonian dynamics arising in some limit; see~\cite{Spohn} for a discussion of the low density limit.
 In the Boltzmann models, the test particle undergoes a Markovian dynamics, whereas for the Hamiltonian model including the gas, the randomness is only in the initial configuration, and the resulting dynamics for the test particle given by integrating out the gas is non-Markovian.
-In the other direction, the contrast between the Ornstein-Uhlenbeck and the Boltzmann-type dynamics is that the momentum in the Boltzmann case makes discrete jumps (which are individually small in the Brownian limit) corresponding to collisions with gas particles rather than evolving with continuous trajectories according to a Langevine equation as in the Ornstein-Uhlenbeck case.
+In the other direction, the contrast between the Ornstein-Uhlenbeck and the Boltzmann-type dynamics is that the momentum in the Boltzmann case makes discrete jumps, which are individually small in the Brownian limit, corresponding to collisions with gas particles rather than evolving with continuous trajectories according to a Langevin equation as in the Ornstein-Uhlenbeck case.
 We refer to the book~\cite{Nelson} for a discussion of these various levels of description for a Brownian particle.

-Rigorous mathematical derivations of the Ornstein-Uhlenbeck process were achieved in~\cite{Hennion,Brunn} from stochastic models giving an effective description of the test particle receiving collisions from particles in a background gas.
-For models which begin with a full mechanical Hamiltonian model including the test particle and the gas, derivations of the Ornstein-Uhlenbeck process from the reduced dynamics of the test particle were obtained in~\cite{Holley,Durr,Szasz}.
+Rigorous mathematical derivations of the Ornstein-Uhlenbeck process were achieved in~\cite{Hennion,Brunn} from stochastic models giving an effective description of the test particle as it receives collisions from particles in a background gas.
+For models that begin with a full mechanical Hamiltonian model including the test particle and the gas, derivations of the Ornstein-Uhlenbeck process from the reduced dynamics of the test particle were obtained in~\cite{Holley,Durr,Szasz}.